Anastasiia Ianson

 The project draws parallels between these spatial signals and the psychological atmosphere shaped by ongoing political and social tensions.

-Full project
+Full series

 A sculptural element expanding this project